-Cooking and Baking – Due to Himalayan salt containing 84 essential minerals along with the sodium it does not taste as salty as table salt.
+Cooking and Baking – Due to Himalayan salt containing 84 essential minerals along with sodium it does not taste as salty as table salt.
 It is a wonderful addition to so many dishes, for cooking or baking.

 Bathing – Nourishing the skin and muscles, as well as cleansing the skin.
 Adding Himalayan salt to a bath aids in relaxation with the addition of lavender essential oil.
-Add in some baking soda, Epsom salts and ginger and you have an amazing detoxifying bath.
+Add in some baking soda, Epsom salts, and ginger and you have an amazing detoxifying bath.

-Air Purifying – The use of Himalayan Salt Lamps aids in cleansing the air, reducing negative ions.
+Air Purifying – The use of Himalayan salt lamps aids in cleansing the air, reducing negative ions.
 They are natural ionizers, meaning they aid in removing harmful ions from the air in houses, particularly beneficial in rooms with electronics.
 They also aid in reducing dust and common allergens from the air.

 Batmanghelidj, F. (2008).
 Your Body’s Many Cries for Water.
 United States: Global Health Solutions Inc.